needle-mirror/com.unity.learn.iet-framework.authoring/Documentation~/authoring-guide.md

 **Use case**

-You want the user to perform certain actions during a tutorial in order to proceed to the next tutorial step (e.g., click on an object, delete an object, instantiate something, select a tool, etc.)
+You want the user to perform certain actions during a tutorial in order to proceed to the next tutorial step (for example, click on an object, delete an object, instantiate something, select a tool, etc.)

 **How-to**